Kings Hawaiian Ham and Cheese Sliders

 These Kings Hawaiian Ham and Cheese Sliders have sliced ham and smoked Gouda cheese nestled into soft slider buns, then drizzled with a warm butter mixture and sprinkled with a poppy seed topping.

 Sliders are fast and always a party favorite.
-If you like this recipe, try my Cheeseburger Sliders.
+If you like this recipe, try my Cheeseburger Sliders or BBQ Chicken Sliders.

 Save this Recipe